asteyven/SET08103-base/units/unit09/unit9b.md

-# Lecture 22: Legal Issues
+# Unit 9b: Legal Issues

 In this lecture we will examine the legal frameworks important to software engineering.
 These are: